memesrized/med-retrieval-qna/README.md

 # Small system for Question Answering with Information Retrieval in Medical domain

+## How to run the app

+### Params to play with:

+1. `medretqna/configs/data_preparation_config.json`
+    - "sample_size_per_db": 10
+        - There are to datasets with n thousands of examples.
+        - Set some big numbers to set the pipeline
+        - But be aware that it's time consuming of CPU.
+    - "seed": 1337
+        - just random seed for reproducibility
+    - "batch_len": 5
+        - number of records to process at a time
+        - bigger number -> faster and more memory consuming
+    - "device": "system"
+        - cpu / cuda:0 (for gpu) / default "system" will check your system and cuda availability and set proper device
+    - "mode": "QA"
+        - which data to use from datasets
+        - A - answers, Q - questions, QA - concatenated
+2. `medretqna/configs/back_config.json`
+    - "ner_name": "ukkendane/bert-medical-ner"
+        - ner model
+    - "emb": "menadsa/S-BioELECTRA"
+        - name of embeddings model

+Models names you can find in `Models to play` section below.

+### Preparation:

+To run this app you need to create data (aka database with answers):
+1. `pip install -r requirements.txt` (in your venv)
+2. `cd medretqna`
+3. `python data_preparation.py`

+### Launch:

+In repository root:

+1. `docker-compose up --build`
+2. open `http://localhost:8501/` in your browser

 ## Task description

 There is a need to extract the most related to a question records from the knowledge base.